Education

 The Real Need for Transparency

-From my vantage point, while Cigna's cost plus model might appear progressive, it warrants a careful examination, especially for higher-cost medications.
+From my vantage point, while Cigna's cost-plus model might appear progressive, it warrants careful examination, especially for higher-cost medications.
 The ongoing challenges in drug pricing accentuate the need for true transparency and fairness in pricing models.
 At SmithRx, we demonstrate that fair and predictable pricing models are not only feasible but are already benefiting a large number of clients, offering a sustainable and equitable solution in the complex world of healthcare.

 Written by